jagrutifrankdemo/spacebardemo/README.md

 1)      Cucumber for integration test ( test need the spring boot project running)- this has to be seperate project
 2)      Unit testing is done by mockito ( by mocking up the service)

-Unit test is  for controller via  mockito
-Integration test is via running the endpoint and hitting the same for correctness of object
+---Unit test is  for controller via  mockito --Integration test is via running the endpoint and hitting the same for correctness of object

-Future enhancement : is the remove the service layer out of the project ( similar to to demo core)
+-- Future enhancement : is the remove the service layer out of the project ( similar to to demo core)

-also I have attached database schema for JPA repository​/ database dump on  branch
+--also I have attached database schema for JPA repository​/ database dump on  branch

 Currently the date filters are hardcoded it can be fetched via POSTbody